Public Health Leadership Program (PUBH)

 747 Project Management Principles and Practices (3).
 Graduate students only.
 Provides an overview of knowledge and skills required for effective project/team leadership and management.
 Includes modules on leadership, management techniques, application of continuous quality improvement, and organizational designs that complement team-based organizations.
 Online course.

-749 Master Paper Seminar (2–3).
-Designed for students in the Health Care and Prevention M.P.H. program who are actively working on their master’s paper.
+749 MPH Year & Career (1).
+Designed for students in the Health Care and Prevention concentration in the M.P.H. program who are actively working on their master's paper.
 Five required evening sessions in the fall and the regularly scheduled course in the spring.

 750 Strategies of Prevention for Clinicians (3).
 Designed for those interested in the clinical arena.
 Establishes a framework for examining prevention activities for clinicians, and then considers a number of important health problems and the evidence for applying prevention strategies to these health problems.
 Encourages active student participation and involves a multidisciplinary faculty.
 Limited to thirty students.